Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Algorithm

-\textit{Finding extreme points dominating/dominated-by an extreme point.} According to Proposition~\ref{prop-exclude-extreme}, an extreme point that dominates another extreme point on the basis of a normal cone, dominates it in the entire cone.
+According to Proposition~\ref{prop-exclude-extreme}, an extreme point that dominates another extreme point on the basis of a normal cone, dominates it in the entire cone.
 This fact allows optimizing the algorithm, since several optimization steps are not needed in the case of dominance.
 The function is called \\ {\sc DominatedExtremePoints($\mathtt{E}$, $\mathtt{points}$, $\mathtt{fpos}$)}.
 The inputs are an extreme point $\mathtt{E}$, a list of extreme points $\mathtt{points}$ and a list of gambles $\mathtt{fpos}$.
 The output is a set of indices of those extreme points from the list $\mathtt{points}$ that are dominated by $\mathtt{E}$.